Cubs vs. Phillies Player Props Betting Odds

-You can wager on player prop bet odds for Nicholas Castellanos, Nico Hoerner and others on the Philadelphia Phillies and Chicago Cubs ahead of their matchup at 8:05 PM ET on Tuesday at Wrigley Field.
+Player prop bet odds for Nicholas Castellanos, Nico Hoerner and others are available when the Philadelphia Phillies visit the Chicago Cubs at Wrigley Field on Wednesday (first pitch at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!